-- DNS servers: You may specify upto 3 DNS servers for the system to use for DNS resolution of hostnames to IP addresses. - DNS search paths: This controls the domain suffixes that are tried for DNS resolution, when only the hostname is available.
+- DNS servers: You can specify up to three DNS servers for the system to use for DNS resolution of hostnames to IP addresses. - DNS search paths: This controls the domain suffixes that are tried for DNS resolution, when only the hostname is available.
 The DNS domain of the system should preferably be the first search path entry.
-To edit the DNS domain of the system, edit the system hostname in the "System summary" page. - DNS timeout: The timeout in seconds for a query to a DNS server. - DNS retries: The number of retries for a query that is timing out. - DNS load balancing: Enabling this will evenly distribute DNS queries across all the DNS servers configured.
+To edit the DNS domain of the system, edit the system hostname in the System summary page. - DNS timeout: The timeout in seconds for a query to a DNS server. - DNS retries: The number of retries for a query that is timing out. - DNS load balancing: Enabling this will evenly distribute DNS queries across all the DNS servers configured.